 Lane Splitting Could Put Everyone in Danger

 Motorcycles are one of the most vulnerable vehicles on the road because of their size.
 They are not as visible as other vehicles, making it easy to overlook them.
-While many motorcycle accidents are because a driver failed to yield to the rider, sometimes actions on the part of the biker are the cause.
-Darting in and out of traffic, speeding and lane splitting are common reasons for accidents due to biker actions.
+While many motorcycle accidents are because a driver fails to yield to the rider, sometimes actions on the part of the biker are the cause.
+Darting in and out of traffic, speeding, and lane splitting are common reasons for accidents due to biker actions.

 Lane splitting is a highly debatable topic.
 Some believe it is beneficial and keeps bikers safer on the roads.
 Although, others feel it puts them and other drivers at risk.